Atlantic Records: First hits

 In 1952 Atlantic signed Ray Charles, whose hits included "I Got a Woman", "What'd I Say", and "Hallelujah I Love Her So".
 Later that year The Clovers' "One Mint Julep" reached No. 2.
 In 1953, after learning that singer Clyde McPhatter had been fired from Billy Ward and His Dominoes and was forming The Drifters, Ertegun signed the group.
 Their single "Money Honey" became the biggest R&B hit of the year.
 Their records created some controversy: the suggestive "Such A Night" was banned by radio station WXYZ in Detroit, Michigan, and "Honey Love" was banned in Memphis, Tennessee but both reached No. 1 on the Billboard R&B chart.

 Tom Dowd

 Recording engineer and producer Tom Dowd played a crucial role in Atlantic's success.
 He initially worked for Atlantic on a freelance basis, but within a few years he had been hired as the label's full-time staff engineer.
 His recordings for Atlantic and Stax influenced pop music.
-He had more hits than George Martin and Phil Spector combined.